What has to work together

 Partly, but not blind automation.
 The point is to make the first human action obvious, fast, and logged.

-Yes, for routing, drafting, summaries, and alerts, but the owner still needs clear rules, ownership, and review.
+Yes, for triage, drafting, summaries, and alerts, but the owner still needs clear rules, ownership, and review.

 Do not add more lead sources before missed calls, slow replies, and unresolved quote requests are visible.

-Stan Consulting will route the request to diagnostic, one-path repair, or system build.
+Stan Consulting will step the request to marketing system build, one-path repair, or system build.
 The goal is fewer choices and a clearer next commercial move.